rossant/galry/README.md

 publication-ready figures (like matplotlib), or to offer 3D fast interactive visualization (like mayavi).
-Existing 2D plotting packages do not generally offer an efficient way to interactively visualize large datasets (1-10 million points, possibly more).
+Existing 2D plotting packages do not generally offer an efficient way to interactively visualize large datasets (1, 10, even 100 million points).
 The main goal of Galry is to provide the most optimized way of visualizing large 2D datasets, by using the full power of the graphics card.